Andreu Guerao

-Andreu Guerao Mayoral (born 17 June 1983), known simply as Andreu, is a Spanish footballer who plays as a midfielder.
+Andreu Guerao Mayoral (born 17 June 1983), known simply as Andreu, is a Spanish former professional footballer who played as a midfielder.

 Club career

 Born in Barcelona, Catalonia, Andreu made his professional debut with FC Barcelona B in the third division, and was not able to prevent Atlético Malagueño's relegation to that level the following season.
 In July 2006 he joined Sporting de Gijón, appearing in only six games as the Asturias club returned to La Liga in 2007–08, and accomplishing the same in the following campaign.

-In late January 2010, after having only collected a few minutes in the season's Copa del Rey, Andreu was released by Sporting, joining Polish side Polonia Warsaw – managed by countryman José Mari Bakero – and penning a one and a half year deal.
+In late January 2010, after having only collected a few minutes in the season's Copa del Rey, Andreu was released by Sporting, joining Polish side Polonia Warsaw – managed by countryman José Mari Bakero – and penning a one-and-a-half-year deal.
 On 14 May he scored in a local derby against Legia Warsaw, the match's only.

 After not having his contract with the Ekstraklasa team extended, Andreu signed with New Zealand's Auckland City FC.
 He subsequently had short spells with FC Dinamo Tbilisi and Lechia Gdańsk, appearing rarely for both teams.

 After three seasons back in Spain with Racing de Santander, Andreu signed for the Western Sydney Wanderers FC of the A-League.
 On 5 May 2016, after having helped the latter reach the Grand Final, he was released.

 On 9 August 2017, after a brief spell in Greece, 34-year-old Andreu returned to the Australian top division when he joined Perth Glory FC, reuniting with former Sporting teammate Diego Castro in the process.
 After the regular season, he left.